iamHimanshuGangwar/amazon-frontend/readme.md

 # Amazon Frontend Clone

-This project is a clone of the Amazon homepage, built using HTML, CSS, and JavaScript.
+This project is a clone of the Amazon homepage, built using HTML and CSS.
 It aims to replicate the look and feel of Amazon's main page, including its layout, images, and interactive elements.

 ## Features
 - Responsive design similar to Amazon's homepage
 - Custom navigation bar
 - Product boxes and hero section
-- Interactive elements using JavaScript
 - Uses local images for product and logo display

 ## Technologies Used
 - HTML
 - CSS
-- JavaScript

 ## How to Run
 1. Clone this repository: